New Model for Centralized Contracts

 The Directorate-General has developed a new model for centralized procurement, the so called "centralized contract" in contrast with the "framework agreement."
 In the centralized contract, in a single file, the provision of services for various ministries and agencies are integrated.
 In contrast to the framework agreement, specific services that the economic operator is obliged to provide are defined in the procurement file, as is the cost of the tender, and its financing is established.

-These contracts shall be charged to the programme 923R centralized procurement in Section 31 of MINHAP, managed by the DGRCC.
+These contracts shall be charged to the programme 923R centralized procurement in Section 10 of MINHAC, managed by the DGRCC.
 Exempt from this financing system are management agencies and common divisions of the Social Security, whose expenses are charged to the Social Security budget.

 Reasons for the New Model